-In certain circumstances, landlords may increase rents to pay for property improvements or increases in the property tax bill.
+In addition, landlords may increase rents to pay for certain property improvements and some increases in the property tax.
 A tenant may file a hardship application with the Rent Board to seek to limit some of these increases.

-The Proposal: Proposition \\\\\ would amend the Ordinance to establish additional conditions for hardship applications.
+The Proposal: Proposition \\\\\ would amend the Ordinance to add provisions for hardship applications.
 In response to most rent increases, a tenant may submit a financial hardship application if one of the following conditions applies: